Final Fantasy VII Rebirth is a dream come true

 But I didn’t spend too much time in any one fight with Red XIII because of Rebirth‘s other, more impactful addition: the Synergy Attacks.
 Building off from Remake‘s Intermission add-on, Rebirth encourages greater collaboration between party members with unique Chrono Trigger-style team-up attacks.
 The flashiness and versatility of these combo moves are staggering; Barret hurls Red XIII toward an enemy, X-Men “Fastball Special” style in ‘Overfang’ and mixes up explosive gunfire with Cloud’s frenetic swordplay in ‘Partners in Pain,’ while ‘Bodyguard’ lets Cloud defend Aerith from incoming damage as she focuses on ranged attacks and healing.

 Instead of expending MP, though, these cost their own bars that are filled by using standard Active Time Battle (ATB) abilities.
-However, each character has their own Synergy metre, which means you have to constantly switch between party members to build up their respective gauges.
+Further, each character has their own Synergy metre, which means you have to constantly switch between party members to build up their respective gauges.
 I appreciated how this made me much more conscious of my party configurations (of which there were three pre-sets for this demo) and my ability to juggle between each character within them.
 It forces you to not rely on using one character and makes combat even more dynamic, and I can’t wait to experiment with new party members Yuffie (the ninja warrior introduced in Intermission) and Cait Sith (the little fairy cat creature that rides atop a big Moogle).

 A deeper and more intriguing story